pkulchenko/ZeroBraneStudio/doc-faq.md

 Yes; see [Lua 5.3 debugging](doc-lua53-debugging) section for details.

+## Is debugging of Lua 5.4 applications supported?

+Yes; see [Lua 5.4 debugging](doc-lua54-debugging) section for details.

 ## Is debugging of LuaJIT applications supported?

 **Starting from v0.35** the debugging of LuaJIT applications is supported out-of-the-box.